CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 # Features
 The main behavior of this code controls a Nucleo L4R5ZI to
-- act as a countdown timer with set time, count down, alarm, and stop modes
+- Act as a countdown timer with set time, count down, alarm, and stop modes
-- take timer configuration inputs from a 4x4 matrix keypad
+- Take timer configuration inputs from a 4x4 matrix keypad
-- output the current state of the program to an external LCD monitor
+- Output the current state of the program to an external LCD monitor

 # Required Materials

 - Nucleo L4R5ZI
-    - microcontroller on which to execute code and control inputs/outputs
+    - Microcontroller on which to execute code and control inputs/outputs

 - 4x4 Matrix keypad
-    - input for microcontroller
+    - Input for microcontroller

 - LCD (JHD1804 recommended)
-    - output display for microcontroller
+    - Output display for microcontroller

 - LEDs (4)
-    - Two LEDs are sufficient to repersent all necessary outputs, but four are recommended.
+    - One LED to indicate that inputs are detected
+    - Three LEDs to be turned on when the timer is in Alarm Mode

+- 1kΩ resistors (8)

 - Jumper Wires and breadboard
-    - used to connect microcontroller with inputs and outputs
+    - Used to connect microcontroller with input and output peripherals

 - USB 2.0 A to USB 2.0 Micro B cable
     - Interface between computer and Nucleo